drbr/euchreSpace/index.md

 In certain cases where players are dealt a "bad hand", they may reveal their hand, nullifying the deal and obligating the dealer to re-deal all the cards.

-In our play, we trigger a misdeal on one such "bad hand": if any player is dealt all four **9**s.
+In our play, we trigger a misdeal on one such "bad hand": if any player is dealt all four **9**s, but other house rules are possible here.

 # Bidding and Selecting Trump

-Starting with the player to the left of the dealer and continuing clockwise around the table, each player has one opportunity to bid, or pass.
+Starting with the player to the left of the dealer and continuing clockwise around the table, each player has one opportunity to bid.

-A bid specifies a contract: a player, if they win the bid, commits their team to win, at minimum, the number of tricks specified in their bid, in exchange for the privilege of naming the trump suit and leading the first card for that round.
+A bid specifies a contract: a player, if they win the bid, commits their team to win, at minimum, the number of tricks declared in their bid, in exchange for the privilege of naming the trump suit and leading the first card for that round.

 Any number from 1 to 6 (inclusive) is a valid bid (although 1, 5, and 6 are rarely used), and